techn0man1ac/TelegramAIChatbot/README.md

 ![Copilot_Generated_Bot_Image](https://raw.githubusercontent.com/techn0man1ac/TelegramAIChatbot/main/imgs/CopilotGeneratedBotImage.jpg)

-This project aims to develop a Ukrainian chatbot using the ChatGPT language model.
+This project aims to develop a Ukrainian chatbot using the LLAMA3 8B language model.
 The project is authored by Serhii Trush.

 # Key Features